Do you need to heat your tent? If you must go camping in the depths of winter you might be glad of some extra warmth.

 Update with more choices for 2020.

 This portable heater can be used in a large tent that won’t warm up with body heat, to make getting up in the morning more comfortable.
-Some one has to leap out and turn it on, but then snuggle up a little longer before making the morning brew.
+Some one has to leap out and turn it on, so just snuggle up a little longer before making the morning brew!

 This is a also great room heater and can make life much more comfortable in an emergency.
 It has several safety features, including an oxygen sensor among its multiple failsafe operations.

 Keep Warm and get one Now, Check the Price at Amazon